DmitryBe/clickhouse-kafka-connect/README.md

 # clickhouse-kafka-connect

-Ingress data from kafka topic into clickhouse table (JSON format)
+Ingress data from kafka topic into clickhouse table (JSON format) with the help of kafka connect.

-Schema mapping is based on clickhouse table metadata
+Schema mapping is based on clickhouse table metadata.

 ## Quickstart